Why We Wrote This Guide

 Alternatives to Registration

 There is an idea called the “poor man’s copyright” that is well-known in the copyright world.
 This makeshift proof of ownership method involves putting the work in a fixed form, sealing it in a package, mailing it to yourself and leaving the package unopened.
 The date on the package and sealed contents are supposed to prove the creation date and author name, which also marks the beginning of a copyright’s term.
-However, a sealed envelope is simply too easily altered to serve as enough proof of ownership to upstand litigation.
+However, a sealed envelope is simply too easily altered to serve as enough proof of ownership in litigation proceedings.
 Someone could easily seal something in a package and write a different name or a date far in the past and never mail it at all and then claim that it is their proof of ownership.
 The “poor man’s” registration method can be used in some cases to prove the creator of the work, but it won’t hold up as enough proof to allow an individual to collect damages.

 There are also various organizations like the Songwriters Guild of America that provide additional logs of copyright ownership information.
 Copyright owners (or anyone, really) can claim ownership and enter their work and ownership information into their registration directories.
 This tool can be useful for identifying copyright owners but it does not provide any of the protection legal registration does.